-All in all, I give da Costa's work 5/5 Stars and highly recommend it to anyone who is interested in Latin American history, as well a history of early slave-rebellions.
+All in all, I give da Costa's work 5/5 Stars and highly recommend it to anyone who is interested in Latin American history, as well as a history of early slave rebellions.
 Both historians and general audience members can appreciate the contents of this work.
 Definitely check it out if you get the opportunity!
 You will not be disappointed.

 Questions to Facilitate Group Discussion:

 1.)
 What is the underlying meaning behind Da Costa’s book title, Crowns of Glory, Tears of Blood?

 2.)
 Is it possible that the Demerara rebellion could have been avoided altogether?
 Or was it an unavoidable event?
 If so, then why?

 3.)
 What connections can be made between the experience of slaves in Demerara and slaves of the Southern United States?

 4.)
 What contributions does the author make to current scholarship?
 Are the contributions significant?
 Why or why not?

 5.)
 In what ways could the author have improved this work?